codeurjc/BugHunter/README.md

-├── dockerfiles     # Docker files for all necessary images to perform the experiment ├── projects        # Subjects of the experiment (git repositories) ├── py              # Python scripts to perform the experiment ├── results         # Contains the results generate from the experiment ├── scripts         # Bash scripts to easy-perform the experiment ├── tmp             # Folder for temporary files
+├── dockerfiles     # Docker files for all necessary images to perform the experiment ├── projects        # Subjects of the experiment (git repositories) ├── py              # Python scripts to perform the experiment ├── results         # Results generate from the experiment ├── scripts         # Bash scripts to easy-perform the experiment ├── tmp             # Folder for temporary files
 └── README.md